Crafts, gardens &

 In the evening, you’ll learn how to make okonomiyaki and we’ll have a bit of a farewell party with some neighbours and friends.

-We have until 4 pm to tick off a few more things on your wish list - maybe some last minute shopping, a soak at the local onsen People can head in different directions and I will facilitate things.
+We have until mid afternoon to tick off a few more things on your wish list - maybe some last minute shopping, a final soak at the local onsen People can head in different directions and I will facilitate things.

-I hope your time in Japan will fill you with happy memories, new friends and insights into how Japan really ticks.
+I hope your time in Japan will fill you with happy memories, new friends, happy surprises and insights into how Japan really ticks.